-Select one of the following 5-point laboratory courses: BIOL UN3050 Project Laboratory In Protein Biochemistry BIOL UN3052 Project Laboratory in Molecular Genetics BIOL UN3058 Project Laboratory in Microbiology Option 2: BIOL UN2501 Contemporary Biology Laboratory Select an additional 3-point lab such as BIOL UN3040 or a Barnard lab.

-Two terms of BIOL UN3500 taken for a letter grade, including the submission of a satisfactory research report at the end of each semester
+Select one of the following 5-point laboratory courses: BIOL UN3058 Project Laboratory in Microbiology Option 2: BIOL UN2501 Contemporary Biology Laboratory Select an additional 3- Barnard lab. point lab such as BIOL UN3040 or a Option 3: Two terms of BIOL UN3500 taken for a letter grade, including the submission of a satisfactory research report at the end of each semester Option 4: Completion of all the requirements for one session of the Summer Undergraduate Research Fellowship (SURF).
+An

-Completion of all the requirements for one session of the Summer Undergraduate Research Fellowship (SURF).
+Summer Undergraduate Research Fellowship (SURF).
 An additional semester of BIOL UN3500 in the same research lab is recommended but not required.
 Summer lab work under other auspices may not be substituted for the SURF Program.